-Thomas Page, PhD (Fujifilm Diosynth Biotechnologies, LLC) and Parrish Galliher, PhD (GE Healthcare Life Sciences) reflect on lessons learned from implementing the ballroom and modified ballroom (dance floor) approach for biomanufacturing.
+Thomas Page, PhD (Fujifilm Diosynth Biotechnologies, LLC) and Parrish Galliher, PhD (Cytiva) reflect on lessons learned from implementing the ballroom and modified ballroom (dance floor) approach for biomanufacturing.

 Facility design for biologics manufacturing

 The ballroom concept for biomanufacturing facilities was originally defined in the International Society of Pharmaceutical Engineers (ISPE) Baseline Guide: Volume 6 - Biopharmaceutical Manufacturing Facilities (2013) as

 A large manufacturing area that has no fixed equipment and minimal segregation due to the use of functionally closed systems.

 This manufacturing concept includes placing the bioprocess equipment on wheels instead of fixing them in a permanent place.
 Advances in single-use systems and bioprocess automation have made system closure more practical, but the gating factor for industry acceptance was the Pharmaceutical Inspection Co-operation Scheme (PIC/S) determination that cleanroom requirements for bioprocessing can be relaxed—or even eliminated—if your process is closed.
 This signal of acceptance paved the way for industry adoption, which in turn has created new opportunities for risk reduction, cost savings, and facility flexibility.

 Early adopters of the ballroom approach have received a lot of attention.
 Now that their ballroom facilities have been inspected and licensed, their implementations have given much credibility to the operational feasibility and regulatory acceptance of open architecture suites.
 But the ballroom approach was often perceived as one that was best suited to a large, established biomanufacturer.
 Questions remained around how practical it is for a contract development and manufacturing organization (CDMO) facility.